Attractive Haldane bilayers for trapping non-Abelian anyons: Physical realization with stacked twisted bilayers

 Stacked tTMD with $(\theta,0,-\theta)$ stacking in proximity to a $s$-wave superconductor provides a first realization of our model Eq.~\ref{eq_fullmodel}.
 We now discuss how to engineer a superconductor-to-FTI interface within the bulk of this double bilayer using this proximity effect.
 For this, we realize that the coherence length of conventional superconductor can be of order or larger than the typical size of two-dimensional stacked heterostructures.
 As an example, supercurrents induced by a $\sim \SI{250}{\nano\meter}$-distant superconducting electrode have been measured in graphene~\cite{heersche2007bipolar}; a distance that should be compared with typical moir\'e lattice constants in the range $\sim \SI{5}{\nano\meter}$.

 As sketched in Fig.~\ref{fig_sketchinterface}a, a superconducting electrode localized on one side of the heterostructure will therefore induce a spatially varying pairing potential in the heterostructure.
 In Eq.~\ref{eq_fullmodel}, this would correspond to a non-uniform $J(r)$ coefficient decreasing with the $r$ distance to the electrode.
-Setting the total filling of the heterostructure to $\nu=2/3$ through electrostatic gating, the system will stabilize a FTI far away from the electrode where $J(r\to\infty)\simeq 0$ [phase ($A$) in Fig.~\ref{fig_GSdegeneracy}] and a superconductor in the region where $J(r\to 0)$ exceeds $J_c$ close to the electrode [phase ($B$) in Fig.~\ref{fig_GSdegeneracy}].
+Setting the total filling of the heterostructure to $\nu=2/3$ through electrostatic gating, the system will stabilize a FTI far away from the electrode where $J(r\to\infty)\simeq 0$ [labeled FTI in Fig.~\ref{fig_GSdegeneracy}] and a superconductor in the region where $J(r\to 0)$ exceeds $J_c$ close to the electrode [labeled SC in Fig.~\ref{fig_GSdegeneracy}].